CosmoStat/shapepipe/docs/wiki/canfar.md

     ./shapepipe_run.py -c example/config.ini
     ```

-    IF the test log returns the expected results the VM should be ready for a snapshot.
+    If the test log returns the expected results the VM should be ready for a snapshot.

-9. Create a snapshot of the VM status:
+8. Create a snapshot of the VM status:

     On 8OpenStack](https://arbutus-canfar.cloud.computecanada.ca/) under "Instances" click the "Create Snapshot" button for the corresponding VM.
 Be sure to follow the snapshot naming scheme defined for the VM above.

+It will take a few to a few ten minutes until a snapshot is ready to be used.

-10. Update VM and create a new snapshot:
+9. Update VM and create a new snapshot:

     The VM set-up only needs to be done once, afterwards the VM can simply be modified for new snapshots. *e.g.* pull the latest changes to the pipeline repository and install any new dependencies then repeat step 9.